modabas/ModEndpoints/README.md

 ### ServiceEndpoint clients

-A client application consuming ServiceEndpoints, has to register message channels for those endpoints (remote services) during application startup.
-Message channels utilize IHttpClientFactory and HttpClient underneath and is configured similarly.
+A client application consuming ServiceEndpoints, creates service channel registry entries for those endpoints (remote services) during application startup, basically mapping which request message type will be sent by using which HttpClient configuration (base address, timeout, handlers, resilience definitions, etc.).
+Service channel utilizes IHttpClientFactory and HttpClient underneath and is configured similarly.

 Registration can be done either for all service requests in an assembly...
 ```csharp